harshitha1926/E-commerce-Android-Application/README.md

 ---

 This project demonstrates your ability to combine modern tools and programming techniques to build a functional, secure, and user-friendly e-commerce application.
-Let me know if you'd like further assistance in refining or expanding this explanation!